Merge Multiple Versions of a Doc into One Result

 Impact on Search

-- Result count and pagination can be off the mark because many merged results are counted separately.
+- Result count, merge count, and pagination can be off the mark because many merged results are counted separately.

 - No merging occurs when a facet is applied.

-- From main navigation, go to Search Clients and open a search client for editing.
+- Go to Search Clients and open a search client for editing.

 - In the Content Sources tab, expand a content source, select a content type, and select Merge Results.